Types of Collaborations

 Penn State Graduate Students Studying Abroad

-In most cases, graduate students may study abroad without a formal agreement.
+In most cases, Penn State graduate students may study abroad without a formal agreement.
 If such activities are contemplated as part of an agreement, the following policies should be considered:

 - International Credit Transfer: Graduate students who are enrolled in a Penn State graduate degree program and who do not register for SUBJ 603 but register for credit courses at an institution outside the U.S. may transfer up to 10 credits into their Penn State graduate degree program within established guidelines for transfer credits (see the University Bulletin pages on Graduate Degree Programs).
 Programs should consult the above guidelines and Graduate Enrollment Services (GES) in the Graduate School to ensure the transferability of credits before students are encouraged to enroll for credit courses outside of Penn State.